patel-malav/pirple/Keeping Up With ES6/Project - 05/FavProjects.md

 5. [p5 play] (https://github.com/molleindustria/p5.play/) (A game development lib.)

 ## I would like to focus on p5.js because its a thing I keep returning back to after react, vue to make
-## some stuff that is not an full fledged application i.e. to visualize sorting, make funckey greeting card maker etc.
+## some stuff that is not an full fledged application i.e. to visualize sorting, make funky greeting card maker etc.